xpack-dev-tools/ninja-build-xpack/README-RELEASE.md

 - open the `CHANGELOG.md` file
 - check if all previous fixed issues are in
-- add a new entry like _v1.10.2-1 prepared_
+- add a new entry like _v1.10.2-2 prepared_
-- commit commit with a message like _CHANGELOG: prepare v1.10.2-1_
+- commit commit with a message like _prepare v1.10.2-2_

 Note: if you missed to update the `CHANGELOG.md` before starting the build, edit the file and rerun the build, it should take only a few minutes to